Trump signs executive order delivering 'hard-hitting' sanctions against Iran

 The drone shoot-down was only the latest flare-up in the region tied to Iran.

 In recent weeks, six oil tankers have been attacked in the Gulf of Oman, which the U.S. and its Gulf allies blame on Iran.
-The Trump administration is expected to announce more sanctions on Iran later Monday.

 Fox News’ Lucas Tomlinson contributed to this report.